 Sometimes pig is too long and legs must be cut off.

-13. Sometimes pig is too long and legs must be cut off.
+13. Sometimes, the pig is too long, and the legs must be cut off.

 Cut off legs.